 \[ your equation goes here\]

-You can now save and preview your post to see it beautifully displayed in your blog post or page.
+You can now save and preview your post to see it displayed in your blog post or page.

 We hope this article helped you learn how to add math equations in WordPress.
 You may also want to see our expert picks for the best WordPress calculator plugins and our guide on how to write a great blog post.